Berkay-Kuzu/Todoey-Realm-SwipeCellKit-Chameleon/README.md

 # Todoey-Realm-SwipeCellKit-Chameleon

-Todoey is an app which users can form to do group and add new item in the group they created.
-They can also delete and add tick to their items.
+Todoey is an app which users can form to do group and add new items in the group they created.
+They can also delete their items and groups and add tick to their items.
+I benefited from Realm to save the data.
+Thus, when the users close the app, their groups and items will not be deleted.
+They can access these items and groups as soon as they open the app.
+Also, I benefited from SwipeCellKit and Chameleon 3rd party libraries to add delete function with sliding animation to table cell and customise the color of the app respectively.
+The users can see different colors each time they open the app.

 https://user-images.githubusercontent.com/92036779/194840846-c47a4936-1ed8-4b8d-b04d-c55e83f47362.mp4